 Raising my own children this way has been difficult.
 Times have changed.
 Childhood has changed.

 So when I heard about a “100 hours unplugged” challenge—a call to action for people to trade screen time for family time and go outdoors together—a river trip seemed like the perfect way to take my family into the wilderness and offline.

 Unlike my father, however, I didn’t have the know-how to do a river trip on my own.
 Since becoming a dad, I hadn’t done much about that, regrettably, so I booked a trip with OARS on the San Juan.
 The river that I was first introduced to rafting would be the same river that I would introduce my daughter and wife to rafting.
 Not only that, my father accepted my invitation to join us on this commemorative trip – three generations of Sperlings on the San Juan River.

 In just five days of being off the grid with my family, I was not only reminded that rafting has been in my blood for nearly four decades, but also the profound value of disconnecting.
-Here are a few things I learned by going 100 hours unplugged:
+Here are a few things I learned:

 1) Syncing up family rhythms brings us closer